ankitbisht020/backend_app_3/README.md

 # Usage

-**~ Registration:** Navigate to /register to create a new account.
+***1. Registration:*** Navigate to /register to create a new account.
 Passwords are hashed using bcrypt before being saved to the MongoDB database.

-**~ Login:** Use the /login page to authenticate and gain access to your dashboard.
+***2. Login:*** Use the /login page to authenticate and gain access to your dashboard.

-**~ Post Management:** Once logged in, users can create, edit, and delete posts from their dashboard.
+***3. Post Management:*** Once logged in, users can create, edit, and delete posts from their dashboard.

 # Security
 ***~*** Passwords are hashed using bcrypt for secure storage in the database.